ArnoldSmith86/virtualtabletop/README.md

 Finally, we appreciate donations that go towards paying for the domain name, the servers, and additional software supporting game development.
 You can donate at https://www.patreon.com/virtualtabletop/about.

 Enjoy!
 And don't be shy about asking questions in [Discord](https://discord.gg/CEZz7wny9T); you will find a helpful and responsive audience.

+## Playing offline on Android

+You can use an Android phone as the server and play with any devices offline by using its wifi hotspot:

+- Install and open https://termux.dev/ on your Android device.
+- Run `curl -L is.gd/vttandroid | sh`.

 ## Hosting own server